UGerhards/rsyslog/doc/source/reference/parameters/ommongodb-serverported.rst

 Description
 -----------
 Permits to select a non-standard port for the MongoDB server.
-The default is 0, which means the system default port is used.
 There is no need to specify this parameter unless you know the server is running on a non-standard listen port.
 This parameter is deprecated and should not be used for new configurations.

 Module usage
 ------------